mathang/BP_Metabolic_Case_Study_CODEX2/README.md

 6. Copy the **Web app URL** that Google provides after deployment.
 7. Open `script.js` in this project and set the `GOOGLE_SCRIPT_URL` constant to the copied URL.

 Each time a student moves to the next slide the module sends their details, current score, and the full answer log collected so far to the Apps Script endpoint.
 This means a single attempt will append multiple rows—one for every slide transition—ensuring partial attempts are retained.
 If the URL is left blank, the submission step is skipped and a warning is logged in the browser console.
+When the browser reports a CORS error the app automatically retries the submission in a fallback mode so that responses are still delivered, but adding the headers shown above will prevent those warnings entirely.

 ## Development